Preventing School Shootings: Playing the Mental Health Card is Off the Mark

 The question we’re all desperately asking, now, is how to prevent future school shootings, and how to prevent what can be viewed as nothing short of pathological normalcy.

-Since the beginning of 2018 there have been 18 school shootings in the United States, and since 2013 nearly 300.
+Since 2013, there have been at least 630 incidents of gunfire on school grounds.
 What is so shocking is the lack of action in Congress and the White House to directly address this horrifying event and, indeed, series of events.
 The fact that this kind of violence is becoming a “normal” event is astounding, outrageous, and terrifying.

 While some commentaries speak about prevention efforts aimed at addressing the mental illness of perpetrators, we know from the Safe School Initiative of the Secret Service in 2002 and from many other studies that millions of youth fit the profile of this alleged assailant – angry, aggressive, marginalized, isolated, and having access to firearms, possibly including an assault rifle.
 We also know that many others have histories of family loss, bullying, and/or turmoil and emotional problems.
 And most have given warnings of some kind in advance.